Quasi-particle propagation across semiconductor-Mott insulator interfaces: Toy Model

-In the true Mott state, however, each of the middle sites must be modeled by the density matrix $\frac{1}{2}(\ketbra{\uparrow}{\uparrow} + \ketbra{\downarrow}{\downarrow})$.
-Then, the cancellation in the transmission probability is not perfect but becomes more efficient when we consider a larger number of rows.
+. \qquad \ea Due to the destructive interference between both channels, $T^\uparrow + T^\downarrow = 0$, the transition probability within the ${\bf k}^\|=0$ sector vanishes.
 This is due to the Huygens mechanism, in which the coherent propagation of a particle can be understood via the constructive interference of the amplitudes from many lattice sites.
-The Mott insulating layer with a random spin distribution generates a random distribution of minus signs of the single amplitudes which efficiently cancel out (but not exactly to zero) in the middle between the upper and lower Hubbard bands.

-This destructive interference is quite similar to the suppression of tunneling by a strong disorder potential.